Autodesk-AutoCAD/AutoLispExt/utils/HelpAbstractionGenerator/ReadMe.md

 ![](./images/step1.png)

 ---
-#### Step 2 - Catagorize Links
+#### Step 2 - Categorize Links
-Next you'll need to help catagorize the links.
-Most of them will already be identified and set to the appropriate Category, but any that arent colored will be skipped if you don't assign them a category using the right click context menu.
+Next you'll need to help categorize the links.
+Most of them will already be identified and set to the appropriate Category, but any that aren’t colored will be skipped if you don't assign them a category using the right click context menu.
 The html on the left is just a browser visual of the exact elements it identified as links.
-Which is probably easier to review for ommissions than the colored pane on the right. what was extracted.
+Which is probably easier to review for omissions than the colored pane on the right. what was extracted.

 ![](./images/step2.png)

 ---
 #### Step 3 - Downloading Content
 The goal at this point is to get the data out of the internet and into a local resource we can "work with" and fine tune.
 The total number of pages downloaded and used to produce the webHelpAbstraction.json was around 2100.
 That is roughly a 2-3-hour download period.
 So, you will want to extract our baseline zip in the processing folder to avoid that task.
-This was neccessary because these page targets are just templates and the Autodesk back end pushes the content into them from a database.
+This was necessary because these page targets are just templates and the Autodesk back end pushes the content into them from a database.
 Kind of similar to how you had to expose the links in Step1 because they literally don't exist until requested.
 Kind of important to review the text header for this step.
 When done placing your bets, click the 'Download and Continue' button.

 ![](./images/step3.png)